 Christopher regularly appears for both drivers and Licensing Authorities in taxi licensing appeals both in the Crown and Magistrates’ Courts.

 Christopher has acted for alcohol and entertainment licence holders, and Licencing Authorities on appeal to the Magistrates’ Court.
 He regularly provides representation at Licensing Committee Hearings for a range of licensees from small businesses to national retailers.

 Christopher’s practice covers the full range of driving offences from failures to provide information and speeding to causing death by dangerous driving both in the Crown and Magistrates’ Courts.

-Appointed to List B of the List of Specialist Regulatory Advocates in Health & Safety and Environmental Law.
+Appointed to List B of the List of Specialist Regulatory Advocates in Health and Safety and Environmental Law.